 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 The Big Idea Key Curriculum links What makes me, me?
 Belonging Family Rules and routines Seasonal changes - Autumn Local Area How do we celebrate?
-Celebrations past and present Family and cultures - V Was it a happily ever after?
-Seasonal changes (Spring) Friendship What is furking at the bottom of the garden?
+Celebrations past and present Family and cultures Who can help us?
+Community Self- care Oral health Safety Seasonal changes (Winter) Was it a happily ever after?
+Seasonal changes (Spring) Friendship From tiny seeds to big adventures!
 Habitats Life cycles Growth and change Local environment Planting Where can we travel?
-Cultures, climates, travel, ways of life Seasonal change - Summer Transition into Year 1 Literacy at Whitkirk At Whitkirk our literacy curriculum is accessed through explicit literacy sessions and Phonics sessions daily.
-The Literacy curriculum at Whitkirk is text driven.
-Children start their journey into a book by reading and predicting, using the skill of inference to explain events in the text using illustrations.
-Children then role play and retell the story using props and story maps to rehearse language and familiarise themselves with new vocabulary, story structure and themes.
-Children then go on to show their understanding of a text by answering questions and explaining their understanding.
-Throughout this process, teachers use sentence frames to support children's spoken language structure and responding in full sentences.
-As children's spoken language develops, shared and modelled writing sessions take place throughout the year to model successful writing, incorporating sounds learnt in phonics sessions and sentence writing.
-Children read and write f pleasure throughout the EYFS due to the broad offer of reading, writing and comprehension opportunities throughout the year.
-End of Year ELG: Comprehension Demonstrate understanding of what he retelling stories and narratives using the recently introduced vocabulary.
-Anticipate (where appropriate) key evenuments understand recently introduced discussions about stories, non-fiction, reduring role play. on as been read to them by eir own words and ents in stories. d vocabulary during Word Reading •Say a sound for each letter in the alphabet and at least 10 digraphs. •Read words consistent with their phonic knowledge by soundblending. •Read aloud simple sentences and books that are consistent wi •Writing •Write recognisable letters, most of which are correctly formed. •Spell words by identifying sounds in them and representing the sounds with a letter or letters. •Write simple phrases and sentences that can be read by others.
+Cultures, climates, travel, ways of life Seasonal change - Summer Transition into Year 1 Literacy at Whitkirk At Whitkirk our literacy curriculum is book by reading and predicting, using language and familiarise themselves wi understanding.
+Throughout this process shared and modelled writing sessions to pleasure throughout the EYFS due to the contract of the sessions to the ses the skill of inference to expla th new vocabulary, story str s, teachers use sentence fram ake place throughout the yed in events in the text using illustratio ucture and themes.
+Children then g es to support children's spoken lang ir to model successful writing, incorp ns.
+Children then role play and o on to show their understandin wage structure and responding i porating sounds learnt in phonic retell the story using props and s g of a text by answering question n full sentences.
+As children's sp tory maps to rehearse ns and explaining their oken language develops, End of Year ELG: Comprehensiang Comprehensiang of what he retelling stories and narratives using the recently introduced vocabulary.
+Anticipate (where appropriate) key eventure and understand recently introduced discussions about stories, non-fiction, reducing role play. as been read to them by eir own words and ents in stories. word Reading Say a sound for each letter in the alphabet and at least 10 digraphs.
+Read words consistent with their phonic knowledge by soundblending.
+Read aloud simple sentences and books that are consistent with their phonic knowledge, including some common exception words •Writing •Write recognisable letters, most of which are correctly formed. •Spell words by identifying sounds in them and representing the sounds with a letter or letters. •Write simple phrases and sentences that can be read by others.